Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsection{Comparsion With Other Methods}

-We employ seven state-of-the-art methods to validate the performance of MCFNet: U-Net, TransUNet, Swin-Unet, UCTransNet, TransCASCADE, Cascaded MERIT, and FSCA-Net.
-We validate the segmentation performance of our proposed method against seven comparison models across all ten datasets.
-In Fig. 5, the training loss trends of all methods are illustrated across the four datasets.
-Fig. 5 shows visual examples of segmentation on all datasets and we highlight incorrectly segmented areas with red boxes.
+We validate the performance of MCFNet across ten datasets using seven state-of-the-art methods: U-Net, TransUNet, Swin-Unet, UCTransNet, TransCASCADE, Cascaded MERIT, and FSCA-Net.
+Fig. \ref{loss} shows the training loss trends of all methods across four datasets, while Fig. 8, 9, 10, and 11 display visual segmentation examples for each dataset, with errors highlighted in red boxes.
 The specific qualitative and quantitative analysis results are as follows: